 What is a terminal discharge?

 When someone is gravely ill in the hospital, and they are likely to pass on in a matter of days or hours, they may wish to return home to spend the rest of the time with their loved ones.
 This is when care priorities change and the patient’s comfort is prioritized.
-A terminal discharge may be considered.
+A terminal discharge, also known as a compassionate discharge, may be considered.
 This is when a critically ill patient is discharged home to spend the remaining time he or she has left with their loved ones.

 With a terminal discharge, the hospital staff will assess if the patient’s caregiver is able to manage care needs and the presenting symptoms at home.
 At times, additional equipment may be required to help with the care needs, such as oxygen concentrators or hospital beds.
 If care needs are too high for the patient’s caregiver to manage, private nursing services will be needed to assist the patient at home.
 If the hospital deems the patient suitable for terminal discharge, the patient’s caregiver will be briefed on signs and symptoms to look out for in a patient at the end of life, the various medications which are to be administered, and what to do when the patient passes away.
 After the briefing, the hospital will arrange for an ambulance to ferry the patient back home.

-The hospital may refer the patient on to home hospice care, If the patient is already known to home hospice care, the hospital will update the hospice on the terminal discharge.
+The hospital may refer the patient to home hospice care.
+If the patient is already known to home hospice care, the hospital will update the hospice on the terminal discharge.